Berry-House-YYC/calgarygroups/src/content/organizations/nonprofit/social-connections-carya.md

 description: "A program by Carya offering diverse community-building activities.
 They focus on reducing isolation and fostering natural support networks through art, cooking, and wellness groups."
 ---

-Focused on Low-Income, Arts & Culture, Health & Wellness.
+Focused on Low-Income, Arts and Culture, Health and Wellness.

 <div class="org-contact-info">
   <strong>Contact Info:</strong>